All Block Maxima method for estimating the extreme value index: Simulation

 \section{Simulation}

-In this section, we examine the finite sample performance of the ABM estimator under both the i.i.d. and serial dependence settings.
-More specifically, we will simulate data from different models using the Pareto, Fréchet and the Student-t distribution --- all in the domain of attraction of the GEV distribution with $\gamma>0$.
+In this section, we examine the finite sample performance of the ABM estimator under both i.i.d.\ and non-i.i.d.\ settings.
+Throughout, we compare the ABM estimator with the disjoint block maxima (BM) estimator and the sliding block maxima (SBM) estimator of \cite{buecher2018}.
+All three estimators are computed by fitting a Fr\'{e}chet distribution via maximum likelihood: for BM, the likelihood is based on the $k$ disjoint block maxima with equal weights; for SBM, the likelihood is based on the $n-m+1$ sliding block maxima with equal weights; for ABM, the likelihood uses the weights $p_i$ given in \eqref{weight_pi}.
+The number of replications is $N=1000$ unless specified otherwise.
+In all figures, the ABM estimator is shown as a solid red line, the BM estimator as a dashed blue line, and the SBM estimator as a dotted green line.

-\subsection{I.I.D.
-Data Generating Processes}
+\subsection{I.I.D.\ Data Generating Processes}

-Let $X_{1}, \ldots, X_{n}$ be a random sample, drawn from either the Pareto or Fréchet distribution with shape parameter $\gamma$ or the positive half of the Student-t distribution with $\nu$ degrees of freedom.
-In Table \ref{SOC_parameters} we summarize the first- and second order parameters corresponding to these distributions.
-Throughout we apply the estimation procedures across $m=100$ simulated samples unless specified otherwise.
+Let $X_1, \ldots, X_n$ be a random sample drawn from either the Pareto or Fr\'{e}chet distribution with shape parameter $\gamma$, the positive half of the Student-t distribution with $\nu$ degrees of freedom, or the Burr distribution.
+In Table~\ref{SOC_parameters} we summarize the first- and second-order parameters corresponding to these distributions.

-First, we check the validity of the asymptotic theory in Theorem \ref{main_theorem}, where we show that the asymptotic variance of the ABM estimator for $\gamma$ is $\gamma^2 a$ where $a \approx 0.393$.
-For that purpose, we simulate $m$ sets of $10000$ Student-t(2) random variables.
-For each set, we calculate the ABM estimator for $\gamma$ using a varying sample size $n$ selected from the total observations, ranging from $500$ to $10000$.
-The estimator is calculated using three different sequences of $k$: $k=n^l$ with $l=1/3, 1/2, 2/3.$ Then, for a given level of $k$, we calculate the sample variance across all $m$ sets.
-Finally, we multiply the sample variance with $k/\gamma^2 $ to obtain the "implied asymptotic variance".
-This implied asymptotic variance is expected to be around the constant $a \approx 0.393$.
-In Figure \ref{asymptotic variance}, we plot the constant $a$ and the implied asymptotic variances against the varying sample size $n$.
-We observe that the implied asymptotic variance fluctuates closely around $a$ for all three $k$ values, with the choice $k=n^{1/3}$ performing the best.